nlqanh524/Hackintosh-Asus-TM420UA/README.md

 -  Battery lasts about 2 hours.

 ## Known Issue
--  Airdrop and Handoff is not working (Intel Wifi)
+-  Airdrop and Handoff is not working (Wanna fix?
+Buy BCM94360NG)
 -  Sleep is not working
 -  Keyboard backlight is not working
 -  macOS may freeze randomly (increase VRAM may fix this, see **Note** for instruction)